KxSystems/docs-v1/docs/interfaces/with-r.md

 ### R client for kdb+ (a.k.a.
 Q Server for R)

-Users who are comfortable in R connecting to a q database to extract partially analyzed data into R for further local manipulation, analysis and display.
+Connects R to a q database to extract partially analyzed data into R for further local manipulation, analysis and display.
-Follow [Installation instructions](https://github.com/KxSystems/qserver#installation).
-Currently, `qserver` has been tested and available on  Linux (64 bit), Windows (32 bit and 64 bit) and macOS operating systems.
-The client is open-source at [KxSystems/qserver](https://github.com/KxSystems/qserver) github repository.
+Tested and available for Linux (64-bit), Windows (32-bit and 64-bit) and macOS operating systems.

+Download from <i class="fa fa-github"></i> [KxSystems/qserver](https://github.com/KxSystems/qserver) and follow the [installation instructions](https://github.com/KxSystems/qserver#installation).

-The interface allows R to connect to a q database and send a request to it, which can optionally return a result.
+The interface allows R to connect to a q database and send it a request, which can optionally return a result.
-There are three methods available:
+Three methods are available:

 `open_connection(hostname, port, username:password)`
-: open a connection to a q database.
+: Open a connection to a q database.
 Multiple connections can be open at once

 `close_connection(connectionhandle)`
-: close a connection
+: Close a connection

 `execute(connectionhandle, request)`
-: execute a request on the specified connection handle
+: Execute a request on the specified connection handle

 To open and initialize a connection from R to a q process on `localhost` listening on port 5000, with a trade table loaded:
 ```r